Timotei565/MonitorSystem/README.md

 - Add persistence, remote reporting, or a web dashboard for centralized monitoring.

 Notes and limitations
-- Designed as a local desktop utility; not intended as an enterprise-grade monitoring solution.
+- Designed as a local desktop utility not intended as an enterprise grade monitoring solution.
-- CPU temperature and some process details may be platform-dependent or require elevated privileges.
+- CPU temperature and some process details may be platformdependent or require elevated privileges.

-License & author
-- This repository is a personal/project prototype.
-Check the repo for license details or add one if you intend to publish.